Envi-Scripts/envi-receipts/README.md

 ## Installation

 ### 1.1.
-Add Items into qb-core
+Add Items into your qb-core or ox_inventory!

-Before using the Receipt System, ensure that you have added the necessary items into the qb-core resource.
+Before using the Receipt System, ensure that you have added the necessary items into the appropriate resource.
 This will enable the system to recognize and process the items needed.

 ### 1.2.
-Add Metadata to Display in App.js
+Add Metadata to Display in App.js **(QB-INVENTORY ONLY)**

 To display the item information, insert the following code into your app.js file: